gumaerc-testorg/14.01-fall-2018/content/resources/lec-21-efficiency-equity.md

 Description
 -----------

 In this lecture, Prof. Gruber introduces the idea of equity and efficiency, including choosing the socially optimal allocation, inequality, and sources of leakage.
-See [Handout 21]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 21" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber